 The programme is directed to all types of domesticated animals such as livestock (farm animals, mainly cattle, pigs and poultry), fish (including fisheries), companion animals (horses, dogs and cats), zoo-animals and (semi) wildlife, in any function for human use and well-being.
 Examples of such functions are food production, companionship, sports, processing of waste, banking and nature conservation.

-The programme is disciplinary oriented and focuses on aspects such as animal health and welfare, breeding, nutrition and the quality of animal products.
+The programme is disciplinary oriented and focuses on aspects such as animal health and welfare, genetics, nutrition and environmental and animal ethics issues.
 Students are particularly trained to become aware of the need for multidisciplinary approaches in animal sciences.

 The objective of the programme is to educate academic professionals who are able to explore sustainable development options for complex, society driven problems of a wide range of animal husbandry systems.
 Development of such systems is constrained by technical factors (such as feed supply, animal health, level of management and genetic diversity) and by infra-structural, ecological and socio-economic factors.
 E.g. animal-human interactions become increasingly important in high-income developed countries, whereas food security in terms of animal protein is still key issue in developing countries worldwide.

 Animal health and welfare play a key role in this field, focusing on the effects of the environment (housing, nutrition and management) on physiological (e.g. the immunological status) and behavioural responses of an individual or groups of animals.
 Animal breeding plays an integral role in ensuring genetic (bio)diversity and disease resistance, by means of quantitative, biological and molecular techniques.